mensahinsights/mensahinsights/README.md

 My analysis doesn't just show what's happening, it reveals why it matters and what to do about it.
 Stakeholders walk away ready to act, not just informed.

-I'm curious by nature and find patterns in data, rhythm in code, and derive joy in building things that work, whether that’s a reporting dashboard or my cleverly wired smart home setup.
+I'm curious by nature, find patterns in data, rhythm in code, and derive joy in building things that work, whether that’s a reporting dashboard or my cleverly wired smart home setup.
 When I’m not solving for insight, I’m probably out exploring Toronto’s hidden corners or deep in a conversation about music, travel, my favourite pizza, or what makes a great espresso.

 ---